wavemaker/docs/docs/studio/offerings/wme/upgrade/extract-patch.md

 ---
-title: "Extract Package"
+title: Extract Package
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "extract-patch"
+id: extract-patch
-sidebar_label: "Extract Package"
+sidebar_label: Extract Package
 ---
 Assuming you have already downloaded the patch and kept inside user home folder of the platform Instance.

 ## Extract the package of the patch